Inhomogeneous SSH models and the doubling of orthogonal polynomials: Inhomogeneous SSH model associated to -Racah polynomials

 where $ \epsilon=\pm1$ and $\rr^d=q^{-N},\delta,\alpha,q\beta.$ The grid for this sequence of polynomials is \begin{prop} A solution to the constraints \eqref{eq:cons1} and \eqref{eq:cons2} is given by

 \end{prop} \begin{proof} The proof follows directly from a straightforward calculation using the expressions for \(\tau_0\), \(\tau_2\), \(t_n^+\), and \(t_n^-\). \end{proof} In this case, $t_{N-1}^-=0$.
 We can eliminate the last row and column of the \((2N+1) \times (2N+1)\) matrix and consider the resulting subsystem.
-By adapting the proof of Proposition \ref{pro:princ}, we can show that the spectrum of the corresponding $2N \times 2N $ matrix is given by
+By adapting the proof given in Sec.~\ref{sec:SSS-doubling}, we can show that the spectrum of the corresponding $2N \times 2N $ matrix is given by

 and the components of the eigenvectors $\boldsymbol{Q}(x_k^\pm)$, for $k = 0, 1, \dots, N-1$, are given by